FrancisVuong/belly_button/README.md

 # belly_button

 ## Project Overview
+Roza has provided us data on bacteria species samples from volunteer's belly buttons.
 This project focuses on building an interactive dashboard to visualize data provided through our Data Source.
-We worked with Roza to complete the partial dashboard she provided, integrating and visualizing the data.
+We worked with Roza to complete the partial dashboard she provided, integrating and visualizing the belly button data.

 ## Resources
 - Data Source: [samples data](https://github.com/FrancisVuong/belly_button/blob/main/samples.json)